utah-cs4470-sp23/class/spec.md

 At run time, a JPL implementation must detect erroneous conditions.
-If any such condition occurs, the JPL program must be cleanly terminated (no segfaults or other OS-level traps!) and a brief, appropriate error message must be displayed.
-Run time errors can be *internal* errors,
+If any such condition occurs, the JPL program must be cleanly terminated (no segfaults or other OS-level traps!) and a brief, appropriate error message must be displayed that includes the text "Fatal error:".
+Run-time errors can be *internal* errors, namely:
-namely:

 - an integer division or modulus operation whose right-hand argument is zero[^1]